realt0w/IEVR_Mod_Manager/README.md

 **Notes:**
 - Always close the game before applying mods
 - Duration depends on the number and size of mods
+- The app will automatically minimize when launching the game (if no pending changes alerts are shown)

+### Mod Profiles

+Mod Profiles allow you to save and quickly switch between different mod configurations.
+This is useful when you want to:
+- Switch between different gameplay setups (e.g., competitive vs. casual)
+- Test different mod combinations
+- Quickly restore a previous working configuration

+**Using Mod Profiles:**

+1. **Create a Profile:**
+   - Configure your mods (enable/disable, set priority, select CPK version)
+   - Click the **Profile** dropdown and select **Manage Profiles**
+   - Enter a profile name and click **Save**

+2. **Load a Profile:**
+   - Select a profile from the **Profile** dropdown
+   - The app will automatically apply the saved mod configuration and CPK selection

+3. **Manage Profiles:**
+   - Click **Manage Profiles** to open the profile manager
+   - Load, save, or delete profiles as needed
+   - The last applied profile is automatically loaded when you restart the app

+**Profile Features:**
+- Saves enabled/disabled state for all mods
+- Saves mod priority order
+- Saves selected CPK version
+- Automatically restores the last applied profile on startup

+### Customization

+**Theme Selection:**
+- Open **Configuration** and select your preferred theme:
+  - **System**: Follows your Windows theme (light/dark)
+  - **Dark**: Always use dark theme
+  - **Light**: Always use light theme
+- Theme changes require an application restart to take effect

+**Language Selection:**
+- Open **Configuration** and select your preferred language:
+  - **System**: Uses your Windows language settings
+  - **English**: English interface
+  - **Español**: Spanish interface
+- Language changes require an application restart to take effect
+- Additional languages can be added by creating new YAML files in the `Resources` folder

 ### Troubleshooting